ash-au/TED/README.md

 | `phoneNumbers` | Y | List of numbers to create a subscription for |
 | `notifyURL` | N | A callback URL that will be POSTed to whenever a new message arrives at this destination address.
 If this is not provided then you can make use the Get Replies API to poll for messages |
 ### Response
-A typical response will look like;
+A typical response will look like

 ```
 {
     "todo": "Umesh to provide information"